Therapy for Emotional Problems

-Our Psychologists in Halifax, Nova Scotia have experience working with various emotional difficulties.
+At our clinic in Halifax, Nova Scotia, we have experience working with various emotional difficulties.
 Emotions can be challenging since they do not operate by rules of logic and reason, but the appropriate experience and expression of emotion is a key part of healthy human functioning.

 Emotions can vary considerably in their quality, experience, and expression.
 They may include feelings of sadness, fear, happiness, and anger.
 Emotions are generally helpful and adaptive as they signal to others our emotional and interpersonal needs.